tcamise-gpsw/trivial_docker_example/plant_uml/README.md

 where $UML is the UML definition to convert, for example: `dockerized_plant_uml.sh test.puml`

 The output will be placed in the `shared_volume` directory.

+## TODO

+We probably don't need to build from full Ubuntu and could use a smaller Java-based image.